-Compliance requirement Reference Generator Classification Automatic Access Standard Minimum Access Standard Generator5.3.8synchronisation.(Page 84) Inverter connected generators.
-Synchronisation using power electronic (solid state) switching devices with smooth seamless generator connection and ramp up of power output.
-Asynchronous generators.
+Compliance Reference Generator Automatic Access Standard Minimum Access Standard Generator synchronisation.
+5.3.8 (Page 86) Inverter connected generators.
+Synchronisation using power electronic (solid state) sy connection and ramp up of power output. vitching devices with smooth seamless generator Asynchronous generators.
 It is recommended that the generator be driven up to synchronisation speed prior to closing the generator CB however methods required will depend upon generator size and source impedance.
 Synchronisation methods must not create a voltage disturbance that breaches power quality standards.
 Refer to section 5.2.2 on page 49.
 Synchronisation methods must not create a voltage disturbance that breaches power quality standards.
 Refer to section 5.2.2 on page 49.
 Synchronous generators.
 Automatic synchronisation controllers and synchronisation check relays must be utilised.
 Synchronisation setting shall be based on system studies to ensure supply quality standards are maintained during synchronisation.
 As a guide, HV generators should have synchronisation error under 10 electrical degrees and LV generators should have synchronisation error below 15 electrical degrees.
 Synchronisation setting shall be based on system studies to ensure supply quality standards are maintained during synchronisation.
 Automatic reclose.
-5.3.9 (Page 86) All generators.
-Embedded generators are not permitted to reclose ( following a loss of network supply until the voltage of operating range for a duration of 1 minute.
+5.3.9 (Page 87) All generators.
+Embedded generators are not permitted to reclose (ar following a loss of network supply until the voltage on the normal operating range for a duration of minimun ttempt to reconnect to the distribution network) the distribution network returns and stays within n 1 minute.
 DNSP remote monitoring of generators.
-5.3.10.2 (Page 87) Generators <1MVA, with connection voltage <66kV and without inter-trip.
-No capability required.
-Generators >=1MVA or with 66kV connection voltage or with remote inter-trip.
-Generator CB status, real power with accuracy of ±2% or better, reactive power with accuracy of ±2% or better and true RMS current on each phase with accuracy ±1% or better.
+5.3.10.2 (Page 89) All generators.
+Require communications established via approved and GMM or DOE over SCADA.) d supported communication type (I.e CSIP-AUS, Generators >=1MVA or with 66kV connection voltage or with remote inter- trip.
+Generator CB status, real power with accuracy of $\pm 2\%$ or better, reactive power with accuracy of $\pm 2\%$ or better and true RMS current on each phase with accuracy $\pm 1\%$ or better.
 To be negotiated with the DNSP however standards will be based upon the NER.